laurabpaulsen/assignment-3-rnns-for-text-generation/README.md

 | Great article, I hope       | it it it it             |
 | The future of renewable energy | said on it it it     |

 Based on these test examples, it is evident that the model struggles to produce coherent sentences that are grammatically and semantically meaningful.
+Increasing the number of comments the model is trained on might increase its usability, or training for more epochs.